PieceMaker/rebel-actuary-blog/pages/_posts/postgres-lvm-snapshot.md

 \# [thin_pool_tmeta] docker ewi-ao----  76.00m
 </highlight-code>

-Now that the thin pool has been created, we can add a thin volumes and snapshots.
-The data directory for the mapping Postgres instance is about 134GB.
-However, since we are using thin provisioning let us create a 149GB volume for our data.
+Now that the thin pool has been created, we can add thin volumes and snapshots.
+The data directory for the server I am testing is about 134GB.
+However, since I am using thin provisioning I created a 149GB volume for my data.

 <highlight-code lang="bash">
 lvcreate -V 149GB --thin --name thin_volume_1 docker/thin_pool